 Step 1.
 Get a suitable wallet

 A wallet allows you to store your BCH securely.
-It’s a good idea to have one ready before you buy Bitcoin – it’s a far safer way to store cryptocurrency than leaving it on the exchange.
+It’s a good idea to have one ready before you buy Bitcoin Cash online– it’s a far safer way to store cryptocurrency than leaving it on the exchange.
 There are plenty of good options, including:

 - Ledger Nani X: Ledger Nano X is a hardware wallet, which means you can store your BCH (along with 30 other cryptocurrencies) offline on a super-secure wireless device.